-7 Agents' Collusion
+7. Agents' collusion

 In our analysis, we have assumed that, when an agent contracts with his principal, he believes that the other agent makes a truthful report to his own principal.
 With information sharing, however, the expected utility of an agent is affected by his opponent's report, because his principal's payoff depends on it.
 In this context, agents may have an incentive to coordinate on an equilibrium in which they both misreport their type in order to obtain higher rents at the expense of principals.
-Hence, a natural question that arises in our model is whether the equilibrium with information sharing in which each agent truthfully reports his type expecting the rival to do the same is robust to collusion among agents.